 Silicon retinas are an attempt to break away from the frame-based nature of standard cameras.
 The biological neural systems don't compute with frames but rather each receptor in the retina sends a spike to the visual cortex when its activity level exceeds a threshold.
 This preprocessing on the sensor level prevents excess or redundant information to be communicated to the cortex.
-The AER protocol of the DVS is the realisation of this brain-like spike-based communication.
+The address event representation (AER) protocol of the DVS is the realisation of this brain-like spike-based communication.
 Each pixel of the DVS computes a normalised time derivative of light intensity [4].
 If a change in intensity is detected, the pixel communicates its coordinate and the direction in which the intensity has changed.
 The DVS has a wide operating range in terms of light intensity, low output data rate, and microsecond latency [7].
-Over the past years an effort has been made to reduce the power consumption, noise, latency, and chip size of the DVS, whilst maintaining its dynamic range.
 Fig. 1b shows an example output of the DVS when presented with a circular looming stimulus.